Antigua Street Food Tour

 Tour Overview

 Join us on our delightful Street Food Tour as we take you to explore all our favorite places in Antigua.
-We will get to know the culture through its gastronomy by tasting food creations influenced over thousand years as proof of the richness of its roots.
-We will be exploring a vibrant market, sabor exotic seasonal fruits and sate your craving with Guatemalan sweets.
-Along the way, you will also learn about Antigua’s history, enjoy the World Heritage colorful colonial town, 16th-century ruins and the surrounding volcanoes.
+We truly believe getting to know our culture through gastronomy; by tasting food creations influenced over thousand years as proof of our Maya root’s richness, its the best way and a guaranteed method to fall in love with Guatemala.
+Let’s have fun exploring our vibrant market, savoring exotic seasonal fruits and satisfy your craving with Guatemalan sweets.
+Along the way, discover details about Antigua’s history, enjoy the World Heritage charming colonial town, 17th-century buildings and admire views of the surrounding volcanoes.

-Our journey begins at Casa Mandarina, a cozy and welcoming starting point.
-From there, we’ll dive into the heart of Antigua’s vibrant food culture.
+Our journey begins at Casa Mandarina, a cozy and welcoming traditional colonial house.
+From where we’ll dive into the heart of Antigua’s vibrant food culture.
 The Itinerary focuses on providing a balance between traditional and modern influences.
-As we move through the colonial city streets of Antigua, we will visit the most authentic and traditional food locations, from trustable friends that had shared their heritage over generations, caring with love to see people coming back for more.
-We will enjoy a variety of salty and sweets treats as we explore multiple spots around the city.
+As we move through the colonial city streets of Antigua, we visit some of the most authentic and traditional food locations, from trustable friends and places that had shared their heritage over generations, caring with love to see people coming back for more.
+Enjoy a variety of salty and sweet samples as we explore multiple spots around the city.

-Please Note: The order of stops and places may change according to availability and preferences as well as dietary restrictions.
-To wrap up your experience, we will also hand out a list of some of the best restaurants and bars to visit during your trip.
+Please Note: the order of stops and places may change according to availability and preferences as well as dietary restrictions.
+To wrap up your experience, we also share our local experience for suggestions of some of the best restaurants and bars to visit during your trip.

 Itinerary

-Casa Mandarina is located at 2da Calle Poniente 2, Antigua
+Casa Mandarina 2da Calle Poniente 2 Office #8, Antigua Guatemala

 Stop 1